NCICCGPO/HCMI-Flagship-Manuscript/analyses/README.md

 **Fig. 5** + **Figs. E6, E7, E8**: `HCMI-single-nuclei` submodule

 `HCMI-single-nuclei` provides a standalone, conventiently organized, self-contained submodule that implements the complete snRNA-seq analytical workflow.
 It includes all notebooks required for preprocessing, downstream analysis, and figure generation of single-nuclei RNA-seq data and a dedicated README.

+**Extended_data_5d**: `Extended_data_5d.ipynb`

+This notebook generates Extended Data Figure 5d using  UMAP coordinates from the Celligner pipeline to further assess transcriptomic relationships between tumors and models.
+This visualization includes the CCLE Cell Lines in addition to the TCGA/TARGET tumors, HCMI tumors, and HCMI models shown in Figure 4d.